-Statistical analysis was performed using Statview version 5.0.1 (SAS Institute, Cary, NC, USA) and Graphpad Prism version 5.00 (Graphpad Software, La Jolla, CA, USA).
+Statistical analysis was performed using Statview version 5.0.1 (SAS Institute, NC, USA) and Graphpad Prism version 5.00 (Graphpad Software, CA, USA).
 Quantitative data were tested for normality using D'Agostino and Pearson omnibus normality test.
-Parametric data were described by the mean and standard deviation, and compared using paired or unpaired t-test.
-Nonparametric data were described by the median and interquartile range and compared using Mann-Whitney U-test.
-Qualitative data were described by number (%) and compared by Chi-squared test.
+Parametric data were described by the mean and standard deviation, and compared using paired or unpaired Student's t-test.
+Non-parametric data were described by the median and interquartile range and compared using Mann-Whitney U test.
+Qualitative data were described by number (%) and compared by Chi-square test.
 The relationship between 6MWD (absolute and each expression of % predicted 6MWD) and other clinical markers of disease severity was determined by Spearman correlation coefficients.
-A two-tailed p-value <0.05 was defined as significant.
+A two-tailed p value less than 0.05 was defined as significant.

-Survival time was defined as time from the date of right heart catheterisation to death or data cut-off on November 30, 2009.
+Survival time was defined as time from the date of right heart catheterisation to death or data cut-off on 30th November 2009.
 Patients who received lung transplantation or who were lost to follow-up were censored at the time of procedure or last clinical contact (clinic visit, telephone contact or renewal of drug prescription).
-Univariate Cox proportional hazards analysis was carried out to determine the association between all-cause mortality and age, sex, aetiology, lung function, haemodynamics, WHO FC, absolute 6MWD and each expression of % predicted 6MWD at baseline, and WHO FC, absolute 6MWD and each expression of % predicted 6MWD on treatment.
-Multiple bivariate Cox models, one for absolute 6MWD and one for each expression of % predicted 6MWD at
+Univariate Cox proportional hazards analysis was carried out to determine the association between all-cause mortality and age, gender, aetiology, lung function, haemodynamics, WHO FC, absolute 6MWD and each expression of % predicted 6MWD at baseline, and WHO FC, absolute 6MWD and each expression of % predicted 6MWD on treatment.
+Multiple bivariate Cox models, one for absolute 6MWD and one for each expression of % predicted 6MWD at baseline, were derived by including variables with p<0.2 in the univariate analysis to adjust for the effect of confounding.
+Correlation between candidate variables and the predictor of primary interest (absolute or % predicted 6MWD) was checked to limit collinearity.
+The variables would not be considered for inclusion if r>0.70.
+The same variables were included to adjust 6MWD in each model to facilitate comparison.
+The bivariate Cox analysis was repeated for absolute 6MWD and each expression of % predicted 6MWD on treatment.
+Date of follow-up 6MWD was used as the index date for determining survival time for the analysis on treatment.